Ha-seong Kim

-Ha-seong Kim (김하성; born October 17, 1995) is a South Korean professional baseball infielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the San Diego Padres, Tampa Bay Rays, and Atlanta Braves, and in the KBO League for the Nexen Heroes.
+Ha-seong Kim (김하성; born October 17, 1995) is a South Korean professional baseball infielder for the Atlanta Braves of Major League Baseball (MLB).
+He has previously played in MLB for the San Diego Padres and Tampa Bay Rays, and in the KBO League for the Nexen Heroes.

 Kim was drafted 41st overall by the Heroes in the 2014 KBO League Draft.
 He made his KBO debut with the Heroes in May 2014 and won the KBO League Golden Glove Award in 2018, 2019 and 2020.
 In December 2020, Kim signed with the Padres and made his MLB debut in 2021.
 In 2023, Kim became the first Korean-born player to win a Gold Glove Award.
 He has also played for the South Korea national team in international baseball tournaments.

 Early life

 Kim was born on October 17, 1995, in Bucheon, Gyeonggi Province, the youngest of three children.

 Kim attended Yatap High School in Seongnam, Gyeonggi, and in 2013, led his high school to a runner-up finish in the national high school baseball tournament.
 In his final high school season, Kim hit for a .375 batting average with a .477 on base percentage and 20 stolen bases.